 - Wearing shoes with good support and cushions

-- Wearing a boot cast, which looks like a ski boot, for 3-6 weeks.
+- Wearing a boot cast, which looks like a ski boot, for 3 to 6 weeks.
 It can be removed for bathing.

 - Custom-made shoe inserts (orthotics)